TheRandomOwl/Custom-Hosts-blocklist/README.md

 # Custom-Hosts-blocklist
-A hosts file blocklist for pihole
+A hosts file blocklist for pihole.
 This is a replacement for a old repo that had the block lists